JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 needs by specifying a :command:`-cpp` option to :command:`xrdb`.
 The only caveat is that must accept :option:`-D` for defines, :option:`-U` for symbol cancelling and :option:`-I` for include paths.
-An example that does fit these restrictions is m4_, and it might be a good choice if you wish to do mode advanced things in your configuration file such as fancy filtering or the use of loops for defining colour tables.
+An example that does fit these restrictions is m4_, and it might be a good choice if you wish to do more advanced things in your configuration file such as fancy filtering or the use of loops for defining colour tables.